-Energeia looked at the incidences of each issue to discover which are the most prevalent across networks and how they varied relative to international benchmarks, as shown in Figure 18 and Figure 19 respectively.
-Prosumer curtailment incidence was estimated in Section 1.2.2.
+Energeia looked at the incidences of each issue to discover which are the most prevalent across networks and how they varied relative to international benchmarks, as shown in Figure 19 and Figure 20 respectively.

-The most cited DNSP issues in Australia are over-voltage, harmonics and phase imbalance, with under-voltage and protection maloperation are in the next most frequent tier of reported issues.
+The most cited DNSP issues in Australia are over-voltage, harmonics and phase imbalance, with under-voltage and protection maloperation in the next tier of reported issues.